jmrundle/copy-paste/README.md

 ## Usage
 ##### Copy Server
-- Default SERVER IP is localhost
+- Prompts for SERVER IP if none is specified
 - Default port is specified in constants.py
 - Run with following:
 ```bash